K-Schriber/Year-two-Unit-1/Unit_4_project/README.md

 ```

 # Session function
 The session function stores information about a user's session across multiple requests.
 In the Flask application, cookies and sessions are closely related that the session data in this case `user_id` is stored in cookies.
 When you store information in the session object in Flask the data is serialized and placed into a cookie that is sent to the user's browser (Figure 3)[^6].
 This session cookie is then included in all the next HTTP requests.
 By verifying the session cookie Flask can retrieve the stored session data.
 This ensures a secure and consistent user experience throughout the application [^6].
+Through the entire application the Session function is checked after the function is called for maximum security.

 The function
 ```.py